Definition of Tax Sale

 - The investor is able to procure the title to the property at a very good rate which may be lower than the market rate of the property itself.

 - In case of a tax lien sale, the investor earns interest during the redemption period since the government authority assigns fixed interest rates for the lien certificate, at which the taxpayer shall give interest to the holder of the certificate.

 Some of the disadvantages are:

 - Before you invest properties under tax sales, make sure you carry out an intense title search.
 There may be liens outstanding against the property, which the owner needs to clear before having a clear title to the property.

 - It is important to check the health of the property before the bid is placed for the property; otherwise, you may end up placing a bid more than the fair value.
 You might have to spend on repairs in such a case if the property is not well maintained.

 Thus, investing in real estate through Tax Sales is although a good investment option since it enables the investor to obtain the property at lower rates.
-However, one needs to analyze the history of liens on the property and the property’s condition before they make a bid.
+However, one needs to analyze the history of liens on the property and the property’s condition before one makes a bid.

-This is a guide to Tax Sale.
+This is a guide to Tax Sales.
 Here we discuss the tax sale types and the difference between tax sale vs sheriff sale and the advantages and disadvantages.
 You may also look at the following articles to learn more –